Taking the Magic Kingdom Ferry (With Resort Boat Service Tips)

 - Disney’s Fort Wilderness Resort and Campground

-The resort boats are substantially smaller than the ferry.
+Boats that service the resorts are substantially smaller than the ferry.
 However, there won’t be nearly as many guests using them.

 When you exit the Magic Kingdom, there are three different boat launches.